B0ud13b3x/Enterprise-IT-Operations-and-Help-Desk-Simulation/active-directory/README.md

 ## Step 3 — Group Policy Objects (GPOs)

-Group Policy allows me to enforce security settings and configurations across all machines in the domain automatically — no manual setup per machine.
+Group Policy allows me to enforce security settings and configurations across all machines in the domain automatically . (no manual setup per machine.)

 ### GPO 1 — Password Policy